fabrizioaymone/forward-learning-of-LLMs-to-consumer-devices/README.md

 DOI = {10.3390/electronics13020402}}
 ```

-A more thorough mathematical description of the computational complexity metrics attributed to each operation involved in the Transformer training is provided in "Mathematical Formulation of Learning and Its Computational Complexity for Transformers’ Layers".
+A more thorough mathematical description of the computational complexity metrics attributed to each operation involved in the Transformer training is provided in <em><strong>Mathematical Formulation of Learning and Its Computational Complexity for Transformers’ Layers</strong></em>.

 ```
 @Article{eng5010003,